Haitam-Elgharras/Expense-Tracker-App/README.md

 This is a simple expense tracker application built with React, Bootstrap, and Zod.
 It allows users to track their expenses by entering a description, amount, and category for each expense item.
 The application provides filtering functionality to view expenses based on selected categories.

+You can access the live version of the Expense Tracker app [here](https://expense-tracker-app-gray.vercel.app/).

 ## Features

 - Add new expense items with a description, amount, and category.